zainkhalid08/reminders/readme.md

 AUTOMATED TESTS
 	* only mail sending and redirect back of feedback is left.
 	* adminpostcontroller tests are left
+	* To run feedback tests .
+It tests
+		1. vendor/bin/phpunit tests/Feature/Http/Requests/FeedbackRequestTest.php
+			* message required
+			* verification required
+			* verification's wrong answers will show correct validation error message
+			* verification's correct answer is 2, two, TWO, tWo, ' 2 '
+			* if present then email should be valid
+		2. vendor/bin/phpunit tests/Feature/Http/Controllers/FeedbackControllerTest.php
+			* feedback is created in db
+			* mail is sent
+			* redirected back
+			* is redirected back with proper message for visitor to see.
+		3. WORST CASE if mail sending fails or feedback creation fails then REDIRECTED BACK WITH PROPER MESSAGE... !TO BE TESTED MANUALLY NO AUTOMATION TEST FOR THIS

 Front End Tests
 1. p | apx. have title approximate at all 3 places where you see apx.